 Cloe herself unraveled later that night, and spent the night in the safe room.

 She went into a sudden burst of rage, with the kicking of of chairs, throwing of pillows and shouts of profanity.
 She spent the night in the safe room.
 But she was not safe from the memories of the day, nor of the past.

 The next morning, just before morning goals group, Ivy spotted Cloe sitting up against a corner wall, still in her pajamas and robe.
 She looked wan and glassy eyed, no doubt from lack of sleep.
 Ivy went over and sat with her.
 They didn't speak for a long time.
 It was enough for Ivy and Cloe to know the love emanating from one another.
 Finally, Cloe sighed deeply and looked at her friend.

 "No worries, Cloe.
 I've had a few wig outs since I've been here."

 "I guess that's part of psych ward life."

 "Tell me about the safe room, Cloe?
 Is it scary?"

 "In a way it can be, but really, the truly scary thing is being so out of control that I need to go to one.
 I've only been one other time.
 It took me a long time to calm down.
 Once I am in the room it is very lonely.
-It keeps the patient and others safe, but it is so isolating I have no one near to help ground me.
-I feel like I am going mad.
+It keeps the others safe, but it is so isolating.
+I have no one near to help ground me.
 I am alone with my scary, unstable thoughts.
-I sang to myself last night.
-It wasn't a happy song, but it helped in some way, maybe only for the fact that I was expressing feelings."
+I feel I'm going into a world of madness.

 "Wow, I will have to scratch that one off my bucket list," said Ivy.
 They laughed.